Almost Orthogonal Arrays: Search Three Ways: Introduction

 \section{Introduction}

 Orthogonal arrays of strength $t$ and index $\lambda$ are arrays of symbols from a finite alphabet such that, in each set of $t$ columns, every $t$-tuple of symbols appears exactly $\lambda$ times.
 These arrays are a central object of mathematics \cite{heslst1999}.
 Furthermore, they play a fundamental role in many applications, such as design of experiments \cite{bj2007,wj1995} (cf.~\cite[Ch.~11]{heslst1999} and \cite[Ch.~11]{hinkelmankempthorne2008}), error-correcting codes \cite[Ch.~4]{heslst1999} and derandomization of algorithms~\cite{gopalakrishnan2006applications,owen1992}, among many others.
+See a recent review in \cite{lin2025orthogonal}.

 Although the importance of orthogonal arrays is enormous, it is extremely difficult to construct orthogonal arrays with given parameters and even to determine if they exist.
 Their construction requires many mathematical tools: Hadamard matrices, finite fields, Latin squares, integer programming, among others.
 Despite all these tools available today, the range of orthogonal arrays at our disposal is insufficient to meet all practical needs for designing experiments and other applications.
 Moreover, the `brute force' search for orthogonal arrays has a high combinatorial complexity.